bloominstituteoftechnology/React-Todo/answers.md

 1. Single Page Application
   An application that loads a single HTML page with everything required to run it (CSS, JavaScript, etc.).
-  The benefit to the user is that he/she can interact with the page without the need to make a round trip to the server--their is less need to reload the page.
+  The benefit to the user is that he/she can interact with the page without the need to make a round trip to the server--less need to reload the page.

 2. Compilers
    In CS the word compiler can mean many things but in this case a JavaScript compiler--such as Babel--takes